In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 The locale is a truly crucial part of your store setup.
 Those few parameters define your business origin, currency, and preferred units:

-Once you’re done, click “Continue” again.
+Once you’re done, click “Continue”.

 Understand Sales Tax